 How was it that Donald Trump, when all the exit polls showed otherwise, was able to capture the Presidency of the United States?

-A conversation sometime in the future between an ex presidential candidate and a campaign strategist.
+The following is a hypothetical conversation sometime in the future between an ex-presidential candidate and a campaign strategist.

-Ex Candidate (EC): Just wish I had a campaign manager like this last election
+Ex Candidate (EC): I wish I had a campaign manager like this last election

-EC: Thank you I just did the work.
-In a weird way I had to sort of just free myself up to believe it was okay to be him.
+EC: Thank you.
+I just did the work.
+I had to sort of just free myself up to believe it was okay to be him in a weird way.